GES 100. German Pre-Orientation Tour. (1 h)

 GES 351.
 German-Jewish Literature and Culture.
 (3 h)

 Explores the history of relations, cross-cultural influences, and prejudices between German Jews and Christians in literature from the Middle Ages to the present.
-Texts and discussions will also draw attention to pertinent contemporary issues, such as various forms of intolerance and the complexity and malleability of religious identity.
+Texts and discussions will also draw attention to pertinent conemporary issues, such as various forms of intolerance and the complexity and malleability of religious identity.
 (D)

 GES 390.
 German Women Writers.
 (3 h)

 GES 391.
-Germanic Myths and Monsters.
+Margins and Minorities.
 (3 h)

 GES 393.
 Luther.
 (3 h)

 GES 394.
-German Myths, Legends and Fairy Tales.
+Germanic Myths, Legends and Fairy Tales.
 (3 h)

 GES 395.
 Special Topics in German Studies.
 (3 h)